grscheller/git-notes/notes/git-notes.md

 ## Creating revisionist history via git rebase:

-Rewriting your history, don't do this if you have already shared it!!!
+Rewriting your history, don't do this if you already have shared it!!!

 The 'git rebase' command comes in handy when you need to reorder commits, change commit messages, squash commits together.

-Reasonable reasons for squashing commits might be

-- enforcing a policy of never pushing non-working history to a software release branch
+A reasonable reason for squashing commits might be to enforce a policy of never pushing non-working history to a release branch.
+On the other hand, squashing commits puts changes into chunks which may be too large.
-- to more effectively use `git bisect` to find a bug
-  - helpful to end users not familiar with the code base who spot a bug
+This will make tools like `git bisect` much less effective, making it more difficult for end user bug reports to pinpoint when and where the code got broken.

-Hiding your *dirty laundry* so that everyone will think you write perfect code the first time is never a good reason to rebase.
+Hiding the scaffolding and refactoring you used to get to the code to its current state of affairs is never a good reason to rebase.

 ### Redo the last 4 commits: